padamv/UncaughtHeroes/README.md

 ## Usage
 After the docker deployment is done you can access the startpage at http://localhost:8081/html/uncaught_heroes.html or http://127.0.0.1:8081/html/uncaught_heroes.html \
-Access the API documentation at http://localhost:8080/swagger-ui/index.html
+Access the API documentation at http://localhost:8080/swagger-ui/index.html In the examples folder you can find and example json that you can import to the DB's dungeons folder.

 ## Contributing
 ## License